NLnetLabs/rpki-doc/source/rpki/securing-bgp.rst

 example, the shorthand notation for prefix and maxLength you will often encounter is ``192.0.1.0/24-25``.

 ..
-WARNING:: According to `RFC 7115 <https://tools.ietf.org/html/rfc7115>`_, operators
+WARNING:: According to :rfc-reference:`7115`, operators should be
-             should be conservative in use of maxLength in ROAs.
+             conservative in use of maxLength in ROAs.
 For example, if a prefix will have only a few sub-prefixes announced, multiple ROAs for the specific announcements should be used as opposed to one ROA with a long maxLength.

              **Liberal usage of maxLength opens up the network to a forged origin attack.
 ROAs should be as precise as possible, meaning they should